-- 8. The general pace of implementation over the past few months has remained largely at, or more recently, slightly below the 1977 levels.
-The Belgrade Main Meeting did not occasion any significant improvements in Eastern performance though there were a few isolated measures undertaken possible for tactical reasons.
-On the whole the administrative obstacles to the freer movement of people and information continue to exist.
-The general picture since Helsinki and up to the end of the Belgrade Meeting continues to be one of very little real progress.
-It is still too early to identify any clear post-Belgrade trends. - In the later stages of Belgrade the USSR made two procedural improvements in human contacts areas, reducing the high cost of exit visas for Soviet citizens and opening some new areas for travel to foreigners: to date neither improvement has resulted in any perceptible freer movement of people.
-As regards the higher rate of post-Helsinki Soviet emigration to the US and the FRG, that to the US continues to decline for the second straight reporting period, but that to the FRG picked up in 1978, probably as a prelude to the Brezhnev visit in May, after a decline in 1977.
-(Jewish emigration remains markedly improved.)
-The resolution rate of outstanding cases with some Allies has declined after a small pre-Belgrade improvement.
-To varying degrees other Eastern countries continue to make a few small improvements in the areas of family meetings, binational marriages and travel and tourism: numbers of visitors are up; exchange rates have been improved for tourists and businessmen in Bulgaria; passport costs have been reduced in Romania.
-In the field of family reunification, however, there are signs in some countries of less pre-Belgrade willingness to settle outstanding cases except when high-level visits are involved, and to be forthcoming in cases involving persons "illegally" settled abroad.
-Only in Hungary does overall performance in human contacts and information areas continue gradually to improve. - 10.
-There has been no real improvement in the dissemination of and public access to Western printed information in the USSR, despite one report of a large increase in the number of Western publications available at the news-stands of two Intourist hotels in Kiev, but to which local access has become more restricted.
-Elsewhere, those papers put on sale in April 1977 in Bulgaria have been withdrawn and in a similar situation in Czechoslovakia supplies have dwindled.
-There are no significant changes in the dissemination of Western filmed and broadcast information in Eastern countries.
+In the later stages of Belgrade the USSR made two 9. procedural improvements in human contacts areas, reducing the high cost of exit visas for Soviet civizens and opening some new areas for travel to foreigners: to date neither improvement has resulted in any perceptible freer movement of people.
+The higher rate of post-Helsinki Soviet emigration to two Allies continues to decline (but Jewish emigration remains markedly improved) and the resolution rate of outstanding cases with some Allies has declined after a small pre-Belgrade improvement.
+To varying degrees other Eastern countries continue to make a few small improvements in the areas of family meetings, binational marriages and travel and tourism: numbers of visitors are up; exchange rates improved for tourists and businessmen in Bulgaria; passport costs were reduced in Romania.
+In the field of family reunification, however, there are signs in some countries of less pre-Belgrade willingness to settle outstanding cases except when high level visits are involved, and to be forthcoming in cases involving persons "illegally" settled abroad.
+Only in Hungary does overall performance in human contacts and information areas continue gradually to improve.

+10. There has been no apparent improvement in the dissemination of printed information in the USSR, despite recent claims to the contrary, and in Bulgaria those papers put on sale in April 1977 have been withdrawn and supplies in Czechoslovakia have dwindled.
+There are no significant changes in filmed and broadcast information.
 Although the USSR seems to have ended its intermittent jamming of Russian language BBC programmes, Bulgaria briefly resumed jamming of Voice of America in late 1977.
+Apart from the USSR, some Eastern countries have somewhat relaxed the more restrictive treatment given to foreign journalists in 1977 as a consequence of Western coverage on human rights activities.